FLASH SALE! Save 40% for a limited time

 Who Gets Paid in a Transaction?

-Real estate agents share their compensation with their sponsoring broker.
+Real estate agents share their compensation with their sponsoring broker in TexasTexas What Is Sponsoring Broker Career Center.
 They’ll negotiate how much of the commission they’ll share during the hiring process.
 So, there’s one split right there between the agent and their broker.

 Typically, another brokerage is involved in a transaction too!
-Let’s say, for example, that one brokerage represents the seller (that’d be the listing brokerage) and another represents the buyer (the buyer’s brokerage).
-So, you’ve potentially got two different brokerages, and each brokerage has one sponsoring broker and their agent working in the transaction.
+Let’s say, for example, that one brokerage represents the seller (the listing brokerage) and another represents the buyer (the buyer’s brokerage).
+Each brokerage has one sponsoring broker and their agent working in the transaction.

 How Traditional Commission Splits Work

-1. First, the commission amount for the transaction is negotiated between the seller of the property and the listing agent (listing agent is a fancy way of saying the agent working with the seller).
-Once they agree on an amount, it will be included in the listing agreement – that’s the contract between the seller and the listing agent where they agree on the terms for how the agent will help them sell the house.
+1. First, the commission amount for the transaction is negotiated between the seller of the property and the listing agent.
+Once they agree on an amount, it will be included in the listing agreement – the contract that outlines the terms for how the agent will help sell the house.

-2. Next, the listing agent offers a percentage to a broker who will find a buyer.
-We call this the cooperating broker.
+2. Next, the listing agent may offer a percentage to a cooperating broker who brings the buyer.

-3. Then, when the house sells the buyer's real estate agent will get a percentage of the commission.
+3. Then, when the house sells, the buyer's real estate agent will receive their share.

 Commission Split Example